robinjmurphy/opensearch-workshop/exercises/3-text-analysis.md

 }
 ```

-The analysis API can be helpful for understanding and debugging how a field is being indexed, but once we're happy with our analyzer we can update the index mapping to instruct OpenSearch to use it when indexing a field.
+The analysis API can be helpful for debugging how a field is processed and iterating on analyzer settings, but once we're happy with the results we can update the index mapping to instruct OpenSearch to use these settings when indexing a field.

-Let's create a new index where the `title` field makes use of the `edge_ngram` analyzer to unlock partial matching:
+Let's create a new index where the `title` field makes use of the `edge_ngram` analyzer to unlock partial matching for "search as you type" behaviour:

 ```
 PUT netflix-partial-matches